 Hydrangeas are very fragile flowers, especially in Singapore’s climate.
 Japan was the first country to plant them, followed by many other “cooler climate” countries.
 In Japan, this flower symbolises apology or gratitude.
-It’s possible to grow hydrangeas in Singapore.
-However, they don’t bloom as well as those from their cooler counterparts.
+It is possible to grow hydrangeas in Singapore.
+However, they do not bloom as well as those from their cooler counterparts.
 The acidity of their soil determines the colours of the hydrangeas resulting in colours of hydrangeas ranging from green, pink and blue, among others.

 What to do upon receiving Hydrangeas?